atkuzmanov/notification-system-kafka-2020/notification-sending-system/ANALYSIS_V1.0.md

     - RabbitMQ

 ***All of the outlined requirements above are subject to change and will be considered based on importance and time constraints.***

+***All of the outlined requirements above will be considered, but only the most important ones will be implemented based on time constraints.***